TUDelft-books/CT1000/book/week_13/session_2/intro.md

 \end{align*}
 $$

+Note that an integral is used to calculate the moment of the varying shear stress in the web as it changes parabolically.
+If the parabola has a known minimum and maximum value, the integral can be simplified to $\frac{1}{3}bh$ and $\frac{2}{3}bh$ respectively.

 So the shear force center is located at approximately $111 \, \rm{mm}$ left of the web.

 Now we can continue finding the stresses at point $\rm{C}$, combining the normal and shear stresses, with the stress due to the torsional moment.
 Note that there's no additional torsion moment other than the $-0.4 \, \rm{kNm}$, as the external force is applied at the shear force center.